Madman (film): Home media

+Reception

 Box office

-Madman remained in distribution limbo through much of 1981 until being acquired by Jensen Farley Pictures at the end of the year.
-It received regional releases in numerous markets, opening on October 30, 1981 in Albuquerque, New Mexico.
-In January 1982, the film screened in Wilmington, Delaware and Detroit, Michigan.
-It had its premiere in New York City the following year on January 7, 1983, and in Los Angeles on February 18, 1983.
-Over the course of the year, the film became a sleeper hit in the drive-in circuit and ultimately grossed $1.35 million in the United States.
+Over the course of the year following its autumn 1982 release, Madman became a sleeper hit in the drive-in circuit and ultimately grossed $1.35 million in the United States.

 Critical response

 Linda Gross, of the Los Angeles Times, deemed the screenplay "predictable" and the film "another truly terrible and ludicrous horror movie about a crazy ax murderer lurking around a camp for gifted children."
 The Journal News referred to it as "the first moronic exploitation movie" of the year, deeming it "the sort of movie that parodies the frustrations of everyday life–the car that won't start when you most need it, the flashlight that refuses to light, the noose that won't untie once it's around your neck."
 The Baltimore Evening Sun's Lou Cedrone criticized the film's unoriginality, writing: "The butchery is the usual.
 There are decapitations and open gashes...
 There isn't a trace of intelligence in it."
 Bill O'Connor of The Akron Beacon Journal wrote that the film "takes the simple scenario of jump-at-you and plays with it again and again.
 There is no attempt to add mystery to the plot.
 We know whodunit."
 Variety awarded the film a favorable review, deeming it "a well-made, low-budget horror film."

 Robert Firsching of AllMovie called it an "unremarkable slasher film", writing "only genre completists with completely undiscriminating tastes are likely to be frightened or entertained".
 Scott Weinberg of FEARnet gave the film a negative review, saying that Madman was "better left in the annals of your vague memory."
 TV Guide gave the film a negative review, complimenting the film's photography, but also stated that the film was "predictable" and "boring" calling it "[a] wholly derivative splatter movie".

 Dennis Schwartz from Ozus' World Movie Reviews gave the film a grade D, calling it "Frightfully inept", and criticized the film's acting, execution, pacing, weak story line, and music.
-On the review aggregator website Rotten Tomatoes, Madman holds a 40% approval rating based on 10 reviews, with an average rating of 3.99/10.